Contact information for key programs and services at this installation.

 Summer Day Camp

-During the summer months, the SAP provides care from 6AM to 6PM.
+During the summer months, the SAP provides care from 6:30 a.m. to 5:30 p.m. for children who have completed kindergarten through 6th grade.
 The children have a variety of supervised activities, field trips, swimming, bowling, clubs, movies, and more.
 Breakfast, lunch, and an afternoon snack are provided.
 To registration for Summer Camp please call the Youth Center at 405-734-7866.

 School Age Registration